adiManethia/neural-pde-surrogate-benchmark/README.md

-# Neural Operator PDE Surrogate Benchmark
+# Neural PDE Surrogate Benchmark

-A configurable PyTorch benchmark for **1D and 2D heat-equation surrogate modelling**.
+**Configurable PyTorch benchmark for 1D and 2D PDE surrogate modelling using MLP, CNN, and Fourier Neural Operator-style architectures.**
-The project compares **MLP**, **CNN**, and **Fourier Neural Operator-style (FNO)** models for predicting PDE solution fields, with both **in-distribution** and **out-of-distribution (OOD)** evaluation.

-The full workflow is:
+This project builds a compact scientific machine learning workflow for learning neural surrogates of heat-equation simulations:

 ```text
 finite-difference PDE solver → simulation dataset → neural surrogate models → ID/OOD evaluation → model comparison
 ```

+The benchmark compares classical neural-network baselines with Fourier Neural Operator-style models for field-to-field prediction tasks.

+---

-## Why this project?
+## Overview

-Scientific and engineering simulations can be expensive to run repeatedly.
-Neural surrogate models can approximate simulator outputs much faster after training, but they must be evaluated carefully for accuracy and generalization.
+Scientific and engineering simulations are often expensive to run repeatedly.
+Neural surrogate models can approximate simulator outputs much faster after training, but their reliability depends on both accuracy and generalization outside the training distribution.

-This project demonstrates a compact simulation-to-ML workflow:
+This project implements a reproducible simulation-to-ML pipeline for the heat equation:

-- finite-difference data generation for 1D and 2D heat equations
+- finite-difference solvers for 1D and 2D heat equations
+- synthetic PDE dataset generation
-- configurable command-line training pipeline
+- configurable YAML-based experiments
-- MLP, CNN, and FNO-style PyTorch models
+- PyTorch training pipeline for MLP, CNN, and FNO-style models
-- in-distribution and OOD testing on unseen diffusion coefficients
+- in-distribution and out-of-distribution evaluation
-- automated metrics, plots, and comparison tables
+- automated comparison tables and plots
+- technical LaTeX report with mathematical details

+---

 ## Problem formulation